 Her har jeg samlet artikler, anmeldelser og diverse andre tekster som har stått på trykk samt en presentasjon av bøker jeg har skrevet.
 Du finner også en håndfull intervjuer og noe lydmateriale, deriblant min innlesning av evangeliene på originalspråket, et prosjekt jeg gleder meg til å arbeide videre med i tiden som kommer.

-If I incline to judge certain people, or categories of people, harshly, it is very possibly because, at some subliminal level, I find myself standing accused: my prompt judgment may well be an act of self-defence by means of attack.
+Les videre If I incline to judge certain people, or categories of people, harshly, it is very possibly because, at some subliminal level, I find myself standing accused: my prompt judgment may well be an act of self-defence by means of attack.

-Les videre Is it possible to speak of chastity today?
-I was asked - it would seem that it is.
+Les videre I was asked - Is it possible to speak of chastity today?
+It would seem that it is.

 Les videre Perhaps I cannot change, doomed to remain forever in settled patterns of dysfunction and sin?
 Some of us will know such thoughts from experience.